 images © Lance Keimig

-This is a 6-day and 5-night workshop.
-Your adventure begins at 10 a.m. on April 21 and ends about 4 p.m. on April 26.
+This was a 6-day and 5-night workshop.
+The adventure began at 10 a.m. on April 21 and ended about 4 p.m. on April 26.

 Though this is a double opportunity, as with all National Parks at Night photo workshops, we will teach at this location only once.
 If you have a dream of making epic long exposures at night in this park, we hope you will join us.